input-output-hk/rust-byron-cardano/cbor_event/README.md

 | beta    |   ✓    |
 | nightly |   ✓    |

-We will always aim to support the current stable.
-However it is likely that older version of the rust compiler is supported too.
+We will always aim to support the current stable version.
+However, it is likely that an older version of the Rust compiler is also supported.

 # License

-This project is licensed under either of
+This project is licensed under either of the following licenses:

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or
    http://www.apache.org/licenses/LICENSE-2.0)
  * MIT license ([LICENSE-MIT](LICENSE-MIT) or
    http://opensource.org/licenses/MIT)

-at your option.
+Please choose the licence you want to use.